garden-io/garden/docs/misc/faq.md

 ### Does Garden work offline?

 Garden is not currently designed to work in air-gapped environments This would require a fair amount of workarounds, unfortunately.

+### How do I prevent module and service names from being truncated in the log output?

+You can use the `GARDEN_LOGGER_SECTION_WIDTH` environment variable to change the default module/service section width.